 Each month, an eBill will be generated for all students who have activity of any kind on their student account.
 Students and authorized users (if applicable) will be sent a notification via-email each month informing them that a new monthly billing statement is available to view.

 Wire transfer information is on the Student Business Services page under Making a Payment.

 Payment can be submitted in person at the Cashier’s Office in the Bhathal Student Services building or by mail to: Chapman University

 Accepted forms of payment are cash and checks or money orders payable to Chapman University.
 Credit cards are not accepted for tuition payments but can be used to purchase commuter meal plans, establish declining balance accounts, pay for transcripts, replacement ID cards, etc. Visa, MasterCard and Discover Cards are accepted.

 A hold can be placed on your records by departments to ensure that the student complies with a university or federal regulation.
 A hold can prevent a student from registering for a future term, or obtaining a transcript, diploma or other university services.
-You can view your holds in Webadvisor.
+You can view your holds in my.chapman.edu.
 If you have a hold, please contact the department(s) for further assistance.

-Student Loans, grants and most scholarships are disbursed within the first two weeks of the semester if the student meets all eligibility criteria (i.e. enrolled in the correct number and/or type of units) and has completed all required paperwork to secure these funds.
+Student loans, grants and most scholarships are disbursed within the first two weeks of the semester if the student meets all eligibility criteria (i.e. enrolled in the correct number and/or type of units) and has completed all required paperwork to secure these funds.
 PELL and CAL Grants are not disbursed until after the end of the second week.
 Students expecting a refund can come to the Business Office to charge commuter meal plans, declining balance deposits, and purchases from the Bookstore (go to the Bookstore first to determine how much you need) against the pending credit prior to receipt of the aid if the aid can be confirmed.
 After the aid is applied to your tuition account you can request a refund of any credit balance.